vitiral/wake/design/purpose.md

   language.
 - It is easy to extend the build system using any language that can compile to `wasm`.
-Languges which can cross-compile their _compiler_ to `wasm` can use buildnet as both a package manager and a build system.
+Languges which can cross-compile their _compiler_ to `wasm` can use wake as both a package manager and a build system.

 # REQ-user